Budget cinema lenses are a thing around here at the moment.

 Sirui 50mm Anamorphic T1.8 (L-mount $500au)

-Only used it a couple of times, but very happy with it generally.
-Bought as the missing link in my anamorphic set, this lens is sharp, well corrected and pleasant to use with good lens speed and a portrait perspective.
 The mount is decently tight, the focus ring firm, but not prohibitively so and it can render strong anamorphic characteristics when needed.
-This lens covers APS-C, so it acts as a “75mm height by 50mm width” equivalent short tele, but it almost covers full frame as well making it a usable 60x40 option.
+It has a rubbish close focus, but that is an anamorphic thing.
+This lens covers APS-C, so it acts as a “75mm height by 50mm width” equivalent short tele, but it almost covers full frame as well making it a usable 60x40mm option.
 A

 Sirui 24mm Anamorphic T2.8 (MFT mount $500au)

 It would be cheeky to say “good value for money”, but even so, it is a surprise and testament to the quality of older glass.
-Bokeh and flare are interesting, colour retro-muted, contrast high and it handles like it was bought yesterday, which is impressive as it is nearly 60 years old, although the aperture ring is worn almost smooth with use (a good thing for video).
-It is sharp wide open, but the contrast drops slightly, cleaning up strongly by f4.
-The adapter I have is a perfect fit, making the whole thing reassuringly pleasant to use.
-Maybe the perfect lens for an indie project?
-B+
+Bokeh and flare are interesting, colour cool and retro-muted, contrast high and it handles like it was bought yesterday, which is impressive as it is nearly 60 years old.

-A word on the Panasonic S-primes ($1000au).
+A word on the Panasonic S-primes (about $1000au each).

 I have the 35, 50 and 85mm primes and they are all excellent, genuine hybrid cine-stills lenses, matching each other mechanically and quite well optically (the 50mm is slightly warmer).
 No issues with mounts or handling, just nice and to be honest more than enough, putting a lot of pressure on my Spectrums (The IRIX is in it’s own space as a tele-macro).
 My only slight complaint is the price, averaging $1000au, but they are good, reassuringly good and of course they get a lot of work as stills lenses.
 A